-Created in 2018, Amallte is a consulting firm specialising in digital transformation, collaborative usages and knowledge management.
+Founded in 2018, Amallte is a consulting firm specialized in digital transformation, with a particular focus on the performance of virtual or hybrid teams, the adoption of effective collaborative usages in remote environments, the engagement of communities of practice and knowledge management.

 Mayan codices are written on amatl paper. .